Yanchep line: Expansion under New MetroRail

-In 1995, the government began planning an extension north of Currambine.
 During the 1996 state election campaign, Liberal Premier Richard Court committed to constructing an extension from Currambine to Clarkson by 2000 for $28 million, plus $12 million for additional rolling stock.
-In December 1997, the state government also committed to building Greenwood station at Hepburn Avenue, which was one of the sites given for an optional station by the 1989 master plan.
-Parliament passed legislation authorising the extension to Clarkson and the construction of the Mandurah line in November 1999.
+In December 1997, the state government also committed to building Greenwood station at Hepburn Avenue, a site given for an optional station in the 1989 master plan.
+In November 1999, Parliament passed the Railway (Northern and Southern Urban Extensions) Act 1999 authorising the extension to Clarkson and the construction of the Mandurah line.

-In June 1999, it was announced that the completion of the Clarkson extension had been delayed beyond 2001, and in June 2000, it was announced that the extension had been delayed until 2003.
-Later that month, the Currambine to Butler Extension Master Plan was released.
-It detailed the plans for the extension north to Clarkson, the construction of Greenwood station, and a later extension to Butler.
-The extension to Clarkson was planned to be within the freeway's median, for consistency with the rest of the Joondalup line and the planned Mandurah line, and for "environmental and social benefits".
-This meant that Currambine station would have to be rebuilt, as the original station was on the western side of the future Mitchell Freeway rather than the median.
+The Clarkson extension was delayed several times; in June 1999, it was delayed beyond 2001, and in June 2000, it was delayed until 2003.
+Later that month, the a master plan was released, detailing the plans for the extension to Clarkson, the construction of Greenwood station, and a later extension to Butler.
+As the extension to Clarkson was to run within the median strip of the future Mitchell Freeway extension, Currambine station had to be rebuilt because the original station was located on the western side of the freeway reserve.
+(Note: The railway line south of Currambine station was largely left as is, and was not relocated until the Mitchell Freeway was extended to Burns Beach Road in 2007 and 2008 by Macmahon Contractors.
+This extension also involved constructing a tunnel to route the railway line beneath the freeway.)
 Other works proposed in the master plan were for the construction of a railcar depot in Nowergup north of Clarkson station to allow for more trains and replace the stowage facility at Currambine, and extensions to all the platforms along the line to allow for six-car trains.
 The estimated cost of the whole project was $58 million for the infrastructure, and $23 million for the additional rolling stock, for a total of $81 million.
 By October, the projected cost had risen to $99 million.